 For further information or Booking..

-A low-lying placenta can result from several contributing factors, including:
+A low-lying placenta (placenta previa) may result from several contributing factors, including:

 -

-Maternal Age: Women over the age of 35 are at increased risk of developing a low-lying placenta.
+Maternal Age: Women over the age of 35 have a higher risk of developing a low-lying placenta.

 -

-Previous Multiple Births: A history of multiple births, such as twins or triplets, can lead to an enlarged placenta that may implant lower in the uterus.
+Previous Multiple Pregnancies: A history of multiple pregnancies, such as twins or triplets, may lead to a larger placenta that implants lower in the uterus.

 -

-Poor Uterine Blood Flow: Inadequate blood circulation to the uterine wall—possibly due to fibroids or underlying conditions like diabetes—can affect proper placenta placement.
+Impaired Uterine Blood Flow: Reduced blood circulation to the uterine wall—potentially caused by uterine fibroids or underlying conditions such as diabetes—can interfere with normal placental implantation.

 -